dotbitHQ/bit.cc/README.md

 ![Visit a url](./docs/visit.png)

 ### Change bit.cc appearance
-Aside from displaying DAS records, bit.cc's appearance can be changed by changing DAS records.
+Aside from displaying .bit records, bit.cc's appearance can be changed by changing .bit records.

 #### Configure description
 You can change the description field on bit.cc by setting `description` field under `profile`.